Emergence of non-Abelian SU(2) invariance in Abelian frustrated fermionic ladders: The System

-The properties of the non-interacting flux-ladder model $H_{0}$ have been recently studied in detail in \cite{Beradze2023}.
-It has been shown, that in the regime of weak interchain hopping, $0<t_{1,2} \ll t_{0}$, the effect of the geometric frustration is most pronounced in the limit $|t_{1}-t_{2}| \ll t_{1}+t_{2}$ and $f \to \frac{1}{2}$.
-At $f=\frac{1}{2}$ the low-energy excitations are represented by two branches of massive Dirac fermions, with momenta close to $k=0$ and $k=\pi$ in the Brillouin zone, and with masses $M=t_{1}+t_{2}$ and $m=t_{1}-t_{2}$, respectively.
+are represented by two branches of massive Dirac fermions, with momenta close to $k=0$ and $k=\pi$ in the Brillouin zone, and with masses $M=t_{1}+t_{2}$ and $m=t_{1}-t_{2}$, respectively.
 We will be referring to them as \textit{heavy} ($M$) and \textit{light} ($m$) fermionic sectors.
 The degree of frustration in the non-interacting case can be quantified by the ratio $\delta=t_{2}/t_{1}=(M-m)/(M+m)$.
 The model is maximally frustrated in the $m\to0$ limit.
 At $f=1/2$ the ground state of a half-filled ladder with $m \neq 0$ is insulating.
 Under the same conditions with $m = 0$, the presence of a Dirac node at $k=\pi$ renders the spectrum of the ladder gapless.
 Such a system is very susceptible to correlations between the particles.
 Consequently, we will be considering $f=\frac{1}{2}$ regime only.

 The Hamiltonian Eq.~\eqref{eq:FullHamiltonian} possesses a $\mathbb{Z}_{2}$-symmetry which we label by $\mathcal{P}$: it is a product of parity transformation ($j\to-j$) and permutation of the chains ($\sigma\to-\sigma$).
 Obviously, $H$ has a global U(1) symmetry related to the conservation of the total particle number.
 However, except for the limit of two decoupled chains ($t_{1}=t_{2}=0,~f=0$), the total fermionic Hamiltonian $H$ does not display an apparent SU(2) symmetry for any values of the parameters of the model.
 One of the main results of this paper is the demonstration that, in fact, in the massless case ($m=t_{1}-t_{2}=0$) at a certain value of the coupling constant $V$ the system occurs in a critical state with central charge $c=1$, where it is characterized by the non-Abelian SU(2) symmetry.